The United Nations Office for Project Services (UNOPS)

 Yes, of course.
 We are already working with a number of start-ups and incubators from across the DLT spectrum.
 We will continue to look out for better solutions.
 If a use case makes sense, we’ll consider it.
 But, as I have said previously, we do not do blockchain simply for the sake of doing blockchain.
 UNOPS is focusing its efforts on solving real-world challenges.
 Our priorities always stem from our core mission as an organization, not from the fads of the crypto-space.
 We explore new technologies so that we can do our job better.
 At the end of the day, it’s about building a better UN and a better world.
 That’s what gets us out of bed each morning.

-Yoshiyuki Yamamoto is the Special Advisor for UN Engagement and Blockchain Technology at UNOPS, and the most senior UN official working in this field.
-He explores the application possibilities of blockchain technology for the United Nations and international aid work.
+Yoshiyuki Yamamoto is the former Special Advisor for UN Engagement and Blockchain Technology at UNOPS, and was the most senior UN official working in this field.
+He explored the application possibilities of blockchain technology for the United Nations and international aid work.
 Yoshiyuki is the former Director of UNOPS Peace and Security Centre.
 He has more than 20 years of experience in the United Nations system, mainly in humanitarian assistance and peacekeeping operations, and has spent 15 years working in various fields in Pakistan, Afghanistan, Jordan and Iraq.